 The AGM and any other shareholder meetings, called from time to time to obtain shareholder approval as required.
 Since 2017, the Company has conducted its AGM as a hybrid meeting, which provides an opportunity for shareholders to attend the meeting via an online platform.
 Attending the meeting online enabled shareholders to view the AGM live, ask questions and cast direct votes at the appropriate times whilst the meeting was in progress.
-As a result of pandemic-related restrictions, the 2021 AGM was held as a fully virtual meeting.
-The Company is pleased to resume holding hybrid meetings for the 2022 AGM.
+As a result of pandemic-related restrictions, the 2020 and 2021 AGMs were held as a fully virtual meeting.
+The Company resumed holding its AGM as a hybrid meeting for the 2022 AGM.